Multiple System Atrophy (MSA)

 MSA Treatments

 Therapy is worth trying: physical therapy, occupational therapy, and speech therapy.
-In our local support group, we have seen a few people with MSA benefit from LSVT-LOUD speech therapy, designed for Parkinson’s Disease.
+In our local support group, we have seen a few people with MSA benefit from two speech therapy programs designed for Parkinon’s Disease — SPEAK OUT! (by the Parkinson Voice Project) and LSVT-LOUD (by LSVT).

 Go-To Organizations for MSA Education